dob/dob.github.io/README.md

 ## About

 We are [Doug Petkanics](http://twitter.com/petkanics) and [Eric Tang](http://twitter.com/ericxtang).
-We have been interested in blockchain technology and cryptocurrency since 2012, but in mid 2016 the emergence of the decentralized development stack and crypto-token powered protocols really hooked us on this area.
+We're software engineers and entrepreneurs in NYC, who have been working together for the past 6 years.
+Blockchain technology and cryptocurrency has been interesting to us since 2012, but in mid 2016 the emergence of the decentralized development stack and crypto-token powered protocols really hooked us on this area.
 We've been having a great time learning, meeting folks, thinking about, and building decentralized projects over the past few months, and we're excited about the work we're doing on a bigger project to come.

-### Previous work

-We are software engineers and entrepreneurs in NYC, who have been writing code and building startups together since 2010.
-At [Wildcard](https://www.engadget.com/2015/08/11/wildcard-news-app/), we built a data system that could take any web page, extract and structure the underlying data, and render it in a beautiful native card on mobile, resulting in the Wildcard App being named one of Apple's Top Apps of 2015.
-Previously, at [Hyperpublic](https://techcrunch.com/2012/02/17/groupon-acquires-nyc-based-startup-hyperpublic/), we built a local data platform that could ingest and organize data on the world's 50,000,000 local businesses and points of interest from the open web.
-The business was acquired by Groupon in 2012.

 If you're interested in the blockchain world, don't be shy, and get in touch with us on: